AnuragRSimha/inputvalidator/README.md

 You can do **any one** of these:

 <b>A. Super quick and easy:</b> \
 i.
-If you are on a Linux/MacOS machine: \
+If you are on a Linux/MacOS machine or on a machine with Windows that has Git bash installed: \
 Simply download and run setup.sh either from this repository by clicking the download button, or click on this link to directly download the script: [setup.sh](https://gitlab.com/anurag.rsimha/cs530-assignment-3/-/raw/main/setup.sh?ref_type=heads&inline=false)

 This script is **completely safe** to run.
 It only runs a set of git and npm commands.